-Increase your visibility and brand on campus, advertise and post jobs, recruit students, and search résumés of students and alumni.
-We invite you to register on AACC's Job Board to create your account and post your jobs, but please read our guidelines and policies first.
+Increase your visibility and brand on campus, advertise and post jobs, recruit students, and search résumés of students and alumni by registering on our job board.
+Become familiar with our guidelines and policies.

 EMPLOYER ACCESS TO AACC’s ONLINE JOB BOARD:

 As a member of the National Association of Colleges and Employers (NACE), Anne Arundel Community College adheres to the NACE Principles for Ethical Professional Practice and expects our employers to follow these guidelines.

 a.
 Staffing agencies must not require a financial investment or payment by the student or alumni for employment or placement.
 Under no circumstances should fees be charged to students or alumni.

 b.
 Staffing agencies must clearly identify their organization as a staffing agency.

 c.
 Staffing agencies must include the name of the company they are recruiting for in all postings.

 d.
 Staffing agencies may recruit only for clients they represent and each posting must clearly state that the position is being posted by the staffing agency on behalf of their identified client.
 Candidates’ names and/or résumés obtained for a job opening may not be used for subsequent job openings or for solicitation of employer clients, except where specific arrangements have been initiated and agreed to by the candidates involved.

 5. AACC reserves the right to refuse service or posting to any employer if a review of the specific opportunity is inconsistent with the college’s academic offerings and/or degrees or certificates.